khaemn/udacity_advanced_lanelinefinder/WRITEUP.md

 #### 2. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-# TODO: DESCRIBE CODE!

 I have performed tons of experiments tryng to find the best approach to reliably detect lane pixels, and then I tried to do the perspective transform **first**, before the contrast improvement and other thresholdings.
 This actually helped me a lot to deal with the "challenging" video.

 To perform the perspective transforms (to the "bird-eye" view and back from it to the "road" view) I have  implemented a separate class `Bird` (that has its eye, kek) in `bird.py`.
+It has two useful methods:

+1. `.from_above(...)` that takes an image from camera and warps it to a bird-eye view
+2. `.to_road(...)` that takse a bird-eye view and transforms it back to a camera view

 While working on videos, it turned out that the "regular" and "challenge" videos have a bit different ROIs - probably, because of different camera position.
 So I have declared a `REGULAR_CAMERA_ROI` and a `CHALLENGE_CAMERA_ROI` arrays to use them separately.